Check if your dog can safely move to your next city.

 My city got a D-.
 Can I still have a dog there?+

 Absolutely.
 A low grade does not mean dog ownership is impossible.
-It means the model sees more friction than the national baseline, such as higher costs, lower vet access, harsher climate, or legal restrictions.
-Always verify local rules yourself before moving.
+It means the framework sees more friction than the national baseline, such as harder lease terms, higher costs, lower vet access, harsher climate, or legal restrictions.
+Always verify local rules and lease terms yourself before moving.